Veterinary fax service illustration with paw print and document icons

 Reference laboratories send results electronically through practice management integrations when they can.
 But not every lab integrates with every system.
 Smaller regional labs, specialty pathology labs, and university veterinary diagnostic labs still fax results as their default delivery method.
 When a clinic sends out a biopsy, a culture, or a specialized blood panel, the report often comes back by fax.

-Skip the FedEx trip.
-Send your fax from any browser in under two minutes with FaxDrop.
+Skip the shipping-store trip.
+Send your fax from any modern browser with FaxDrop.

 General practice veterinarians refer cases to specialists constantly.
 Orthopedic surgeons, veterinary oncologists, cardiologists, dermatologists, ophthalmologists.
 Every referral comes with a packet: history, exam findings, lab results, radiographs or ultrasound reports, current medications, and a referral letter explaining what the vet has tried so far.